ablab/IsoQuant/README.md

 In case `--keep_tmp` option was specified output directory will also contain temporary files
 * <output_dir>/tmp/

+### Output file formats

 <a name="sec4"></a>
 ## Citation
-BioArxiv paper is in progress.
+Manuscript is in progress.

 <a name="sec5"></a>
 ## Feedback and bug reports